 Revenue is recognized as each performance obligation is satisfied, in accordance with ASC 606, Revenue from Contracts with Customers ("ASC 606").
 The Company accrues for rights of refund, processing errors or penalties, or other related allowances based on historical experience.
 The Company utilized the portfolio approach practical expedient within ASC 606-10-10-4 Revenue from Contracts with Customers-Objectives and the significant financing component practical expedient within ASC 606-10-32-18 Revenue from Contracts with Customers-The Existence of a Significant Financing Component in the Contract in performing the analysis.
 The Company adopted ASC 606 on October 1, 2019, using the modified retrospective method and applying the standard to all contracts not completed on the date of adoption.
-Results for the reporting period beginning October 1, 2019 are presented under ASC 606, while prior period amounts continue to be reported in accordance with the Company's historic accounting practices under previous guidance.

-The majority of the Company's revenue for the three months ended December 31, 2020 and 2019 is derived from volume-based payment processing fees ("discount fees") and other related fixed transaction or service fees.
+The majority of the Company's revenue for the six months ended March 31, 2021 and 2020 is derived from volume-based payment processing fees ("discount fees") and other related fixed transaction or service fees.
 The remainder is comprised of sales of software licensing subscriptions, ongoing support, and other POS-related solutions the Company provides to its clients directly and through its processing bank relationships.